opencog/generate/Design-Notes.md

 means joining new puzzle-pieces to existing unconnected connectors.
 In depth-first aggregation, if the original seed has a second connector, it is completely ignored until all growths from the first have been fully explored.
-This is why breadth-first aggregation is intiutively more appealing: in breadth-first aggregation, all growing tips are explored in parallel.
+This is why breadth-first aggregation is intuitively more appealing: in breadth-first aggregation, all growing tips are explored in parallel.